rgiron1/Log-analyzer/README.md

 ### Why Isolation Forest?

 Isolation Forest is designed to detect outliers by isolating anomalies rather than modeling normal data.
-It's well-suited for our case, where the vast majority of log entries are normal, and anomalies are rare.
+It's well-suited for our case, where the vast majority of log entries are normal, and anomalies are more rare.

 ### How It Works